I learned a lot of useful writing terms while studying for my undergraduate English degree. Admittedly, I’ve forgotten most of them.

 Dysphemism: Using harsher language than necessary, often to offend or shock.

 Most people are familiar with the term “euphemism”, which refers to softening language, but its opposite isn’t as well-known.
-Dysphemisms may or may not be used to shock or offend.
-After all, we don’t always use language with intention.
+Most dysphemisms are shocking, offensive, or negative.

 Epizeuxis: Repetition of a word/phrase in immediate succession for emphasis.